There is a straightforward question that most people would like answered. If someone is infected with COVID-19, how likely is that person to die?

 In order to understand what the case fatality rate can and cannot tell us about a disease outbreak such as COVID-19, it’s important to understand why it is difficult to measure and interpret the numbers.

-Sometimes journalists talk about the CFR as if it’s a single, steady number, an unchanging fact about the disease.
-This is a particular bad example from the New York Times in the early days of the COVID-19 outbreak.
+Sometimes commentators talk about the CFR as if it’s a single, steady number, an unchanging fact about the disease.

 But it’s not a biological constant; instead, it reflects the severity of the disease in a particular context, at a particular time, in a particular population.